LoganWPeach/csc231-game-lp/buglog.md

 Frickin' how am I supposed to get_tile in move.cpp?
 Like, how?
 How is that supposed to call said function?
 FIX: Make a tile object first, then have it figure out the answer.

+A bug resulted from monsters attempting to move onto the same tile as the hero, so I made it that if you attempt to move onto a tile that is occupied you will rest instead.